 - Immediately after completion of academic studies at the University of Skövde.
 The traineeship must be completed within 12 months after the degree is issued.
 You have to have applied for and received your degree when you go abroad.

-The traineeship must be the equivalent of full-time employment for a continuous period of from two entire months up to five months.
+The traineeship must be the equivalent of full-time employment for a continuous period of from two entire months up to twelve months.

 The grant is not a full scholarship, but rather a contribution to be used for expenses and other costs related to the traineeship period.
 The scholarship amount is calculated based on the duration of the traineeship period (number of months and days) and the country in which the traineeship takes place.

 Monthly amounts are determined annually by the Swedish Council for Higher Education (UHR) and are the same for all higher education institutions in Sweden.

 Programme countries with a higher cost of living (Denmark, Finland, France, Ireland, Italy, Lichtenstein, Norway, the United Kingdom and Austria) provide a daily amount of €20.50/day (about €615/month)

 Programme countries with a lower cost of living (Belgium, Bulgaria, Cyprus, Estonia, Greece, Iceland, Croatia, Latvia, Lithuania, Luxembourg, Macedonia, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, the Czech Republic, Germany, Hungary and Turkey) provide a daily amount of €17.00/day (about €510/month)